 When it comes to solar power in Australia, lots of things have changed in the last few years.
-If you’re currently shopping around for a solar system, perhaps the most important thing you need to keep in mind is this: You’ll get the most out of your solar panels by consuming the energy they produce while it is being produced.
+If you’re currently shopping around for a solar system, perhaps the most important thing you need to keep in mind is this: You’ll get the most out of your solar panels by consuming the solar energy they produce while it is being produced.
 This is usually referred to as ‘solar self-consumption’, and it is the key to ensuring that your solar system delivers to you the best return possible.

 The backstory: Ghosts of solar feed-in tariffs past